Opening times for 2023 — Free Entry

-South Gate is open every Wednesday, Saturday, and Sunday from mid-May until mid-September between 1pm and 4pm.
+South Gate will be open on select Wednesdays and Sundays between 1pm and 4pm.

-On Heritage Sunday opening times will be from 10am-4pm.
+On Heritage Open Day it will be open from 10am-4pm.

 Historic images of South Gate — Grade I Listed